Friday, April 19, 2024

 "How the hell are the rest of the Second not aware of it by now?" asked Pallian.
 "Has there been any activity at the Tomb of the First?"

 "Some," said Dakrin Eld.
 "Not what I would have expected.
 Perhaps the others are waiting to see what happens.
-It's been centuries since any of them have truly awoken, after all."
+It's been centuries since any of them roused enough to dream their way free like this, after all."

-"We have to go back there," said the Shadow of Edrias, in that genderless, whispering voice.
-"We need to know what's going on."
+"We have to go back," said the Shadow of Edrias, in that genderless, whispering voice.
+"We must free the royals if we can."

 No comments: